 Betsy’s Big Climb

-The eldest of the three sisters is soon to take on a huge challenge (literally) – she’s climbing the 1,329 feet (405 metres) Lake District fell, Helm Crag, with her dad!
+The eldest of the three sisters is soon to take on a huge challenge (literally) – she plans to climb the 1,329 feet (405 metres) Lake District fell, Helm Crag, with her dad on Monday October 25!
 The peak, also known as ‘The Lion and the Lamb’ was a favourite of Alfred Wainwright who called it ‘an exhilarating little climb.’
 Betsy told us:

 “I am going to climb a mountain with my dad, I hope we can raise lots of money to help refugee children and grown ups.
 People can’t help where they are born and this could have been you or me.
 How would you feel if it happened to you or your family?
 We need to help them.
 I have always wanted to climb a mountain and its even better now that I am doing it for such a good reason.”